zinaldesai/p2t_portfolio/README.md

 Below is a demo of what the project will look like when you first run the project.
 This is a thumbnail so you will need to click on it to view the video in Vimeo.

 [![Watch the video](readme_files/Portfolio_Demo_Thumbnail.png)](https://vimeo.com/980251710)

-## Important Git/GitHub Expectations:
-- The original GitHub repository is not allowed to have edits from anyone who is not a contributor.
-All the contributors will be listed in the [Contributors](#contributors) section of the README
-- Pushing to main on the original GitHub repository is not allowed
-- Creating a new branch or Pull Request on the original GitHub repository is not allowed
-- If you want to use this repository you must first FORK the repository, do not clone or pull from the original GitHub URL.
-- Here is a link to the original GitHub repository [Repository Link](https://github.com/javiguerra777/my_portfolio_template)

 ## Getting Started
 1. **Checking for node and npm**